Traditional Ceremony Options

 Releasing of Butterflies Ceremony

-wings of a butterfly”?
-It will hold a special meaning for all to watch as your butterflies are released like your wishes…to soar into the heavens with good
+butterfly”?
+It will hold a special meaning for all to watch as your butterflies are released like your wishes…to soar into the

 Releasing of Doves